 A. Physical restraint of patients is permissible and encouraged if the patient poses a danger to him/herself or to others.
 Only reasonable force is allowable, i.e., the minimum amount of force necessary to control the patient and prevent harm to the patient or others.
-Try alternative methods first (e.g., verbal deescalation should be used first if the situation allows).
+Try alternative methods first.
+Verbal de-escalation should be used first if the situation allows.

-- B. Paramedic: Consider pharmacological sedation for agitated patients that require transport and are behaving in a manner that poses a threat to him/herself or others. - 1.
-See Agitated/Combative Patient Protocol: (The term "chemical restraint" is no longer preferred) - C. Restraints may be indicated for patients who meet the following criteria: - 1.
-A patient who is significantly impaired (e.g. intoxication, medical illness, injury, psychiatric condition, etc) and lacks decision-making capacity regarding his or her own care. - 2.
-A patient who exhibits violent, combative or uncooperative behavior who does not respond to verbal de-escalation. - 3.
+- B. Consider pharmacological sedation for agitated patients that require transport and are behaving in a manner that poses a threat to him/herself or others.
+See Agitated/Combative Patient Protocol - C. Restraints may be indicated for patients who meet the following criteria: - 1.
+A patient who is significantly impaired (e.g., intoxication, medical illness, injury, psychiatric condition, etc.) and lacks decision-making capacity regarding his or her own care. - 2.
+A patient who exhibits violent, combative, or uncooperative behavior who does not respond to verbal de-escalation. - 3.
 A patient who is suicidal and considered to be a risk for behavior dangerous to his or herself or to healthcare providers. - 4.
-A patient who is on a mental health hold.
+A patient who is on a mental health hold if there is a concern for elopement.